Robert Rudmose-Brown

-Robert Neal Rudmose-Brown was an academic botanist and polar explorer.
+Robert Neal Rudmose-Brown (13 September 1879 – 27 January 1957) was a Scottish academic botanist and polar explorer.

 Early life

 Rudmose-Brown was born on 13 September 1879, the younger son of an Arctic enthusiast, and educated at Dulwich College.
 He studied Natural Sciences at the University of Aberdeen.
 In his first academic post, between 1900 and 1902, he assisted Professor Patrick Geddes with the teaching of botany at University College, Dundee, at that time part of the University of St Andrews.